edgedb/easy-edgedb/README.md

 {Object {name: 'Emil Sinclair', places_visited: {Object {name: 'Munich'}, Object {name: 'Buda-Pesth'}, Object {name: 'Bistritz'}}}}
 ```

 Let's filter the cities now.
-You can use `LIKE` or `ILIKE` to match on parts of a string. `LIKE` is case-sensitive ("Bistritz" matches "Bistritz" but "bistritz" does not), while `ILIKE` is not.
+One flexible way to search is with `LIKE` or `ILIKE` to match on parts of a string.

+- `LIKE` is case-sensitive: "Bistritz" matches "Bistritz" but "bistritz" does not.
+- `ILIKE` is not case-sensitive, so "Bistritz" matches "BiStRitz", "bisTRITz", etc.

 You can also add `%` on the left and/or right which means match anything.
+Here are some examples with the matched part **in bold**:

+- `LIKE Bistr%` matches "**Bistr**itz" (but not "bistritz"),
-So `ILIKE '%IsTRiT%'` would match Bistritz.
+- `ILIKE '%IsTRiT%'` matches "B**istri**tz",
+- `LIKE %athan Harker` matches "Jon**athan Harker**",
+- `ILIKE %n h%` matches "Jonatha**n H**arker".

-Let's `FILTER` to get all the cities that start with a capital B. We'll use `LIKE` because it's case-sensitive:
+Let's `FILTER` to get all the cities that start with a capital B. That means we'll need `LIKE` because it's case-sensitive:

 ```
 SELECT City {